 Being the only family he had left, Kerxis was only concerned for his younger brother's wellbeing.
 He knew he wasn't at home all the time because he had to work to keep Castellone fed and had to pay off his tuitions at school.

 It wasn't like they're poor, but Kerxis wanted his brother to have a livable future.
-He thought about how Castellone didn't have to worry about the bills while he was still his parent-guardian.
+He thought about how Castellone didn't have to worry about the bills while he was still his acting parent-guardian.
 He knew Castellone was going to college soon, and he wanted to secure a good future for him.

 They've lost their parents years ago after a car accident.
-It killed them both on sudden impact, igniting all the evidence to flames, reducing them to nothing but the remebrance of their ashes.
+It killed them on sudden impact, igniting all the evidence to flames, reducing them to nothing but the remembrance of their ashes.
 Castellone was barely ten that time, and Kerxis just took his first step into university too.
 He had to take up part-time jobs while struggling with academics.